 The French King Henry IV (1553-1610), the first of the Bourbons, is considered a great connoisseur of the French kings and was also a very special wine lover (in some sources he is dubbed "drunkard").
-There are innumerable events about him and, in part, legendary tales in the context of wine.
+There are innumerable events about him and sometimes legendary stories related to wine.
 Henry IV was baptized Roman Catholic, but changed faith several times.
 As King Henry of Navarra he was a Huguenot (Protestant) leader.
 After lengthy struggles with the French Catholics, he stood as a French king for discussion, but was not recognized by the Catholic League.
-Therefore, in 1593 he converted again to Catholicism.
+Therefore, he converted again in 1593 to Catholicism.

-He described his conversion as a "dangerous leap" (le saut périlleux).
-In this context, his saying "Paris is worth a fair" (Paris vaut bien une messe) was later given to him by the Protestants.
+He called his conversion a "dangerous leap" (le saut périlleux).
+In this context, his saying "Paris is worth a Mass" (Paris vaut bien une messe) but was later put to him by the Protestants in the mouth.
 He also introduced the "Carabiniers du Roi", the predecessors of the musketeers as the king's bodyguard.
 It did not help him, because he was murdered by a Catholic fanatic (that incidentally was the 18th assassination attempt on him).

-Henry IV possessed among other things vineyards in the Champagne, It is said that he is titled "Lord of the Vineyards of Aÿ "Preferred all others to whom he was entitled as ruler of France.
+Henry IV possessed among other vineyards in the Champagne, It is said that he is titled "Lord of the Vineyards of Aÿ "Preferred all others to whom he was entitled as ruler of France.
 In the course of the religious wars, he besieged Paris, but in between mercifully announced a truce, so that the inhabitants of their vintage could hold.
-The Burgundian winemakers of the Burgundian community Givry (Area Côte Chalonnaise) proudly claim that the king's mouthwatering red wine was the best before any other in France.
+The Burgundian winemakers of the Burgundian community Givry (Côte Chalonnaise area) proudly claim that the king's mouthwatered red wine was the best before any other in France.
 His lover Gabriele d'Estrées owned a vineyard, which is why he had good reasons to visit frequently.

-To his abundantly enjoyed favorite wines also counted some of the areas Lirac and Orléanais, In order to limit the excessive consumption of the king, his physician and adviser Joseph du Chesne (1544-1609) wrote in 1606 in his "Treatise on the health "The following: The wines of Coussy and d'Hay and similar wines have been found even better than those of Orleans who are smoky and a headache cause.
-Therefore, all the head waiter of the king is sworn to serve at their receptions the wine no wine of Orléans, even if it is quite good wine.
+To his abundantly enjoyed favorite wines also counted some of the areas Lirac and Orléanais, To limit the excessive consumption of the king, wrote his physician and adviser Joseph du Chesne (1544-1609) in 1606 in his "treatise on the health "The following: The wines of Coussy and d'Hay and similar wines have been found even better than those of Orleans who are smoky and a headache cause.
+Therefore, all of the King's head waverers are to be sworn to not serve the King of Orléans wine at their receptions, even if the wine is quite good.

 Allegedly, the Italian grape Doux d'Henry named after him.
-The legendary background of the naming was that at a meeting with the Italian monarch Charles Emanuel I (1562-1630) at the beginning of the 17th Century, a sweet wine made from it was served and praised by him.
+The legendary background of the naming was that at a meeting with the Italian monarch Charles Emanuel I (1562-1630) at the beginning of the 17th century, a sweet wine made from it was served and praised.
 Incidentally, he was a regular guest of the famous restaurant that still exists today La Tour d'Argent in Paris, in its historic wine cellar store 450,000 bottles of wine today.